Giving birth: After nine months of waiting and anticipating, it will finally happen.

 All these different courses have in common is that they provide information about all the physical and mental changes that take place during your pregnancy and during childbirth.
 You will be taught relaxation techniques that can help you cope with contractions as well.
 Moreover, this will give you the opportunity to get in touch with other pregnant women.

 Information films about the delivery and postpartum period

 Previously (in the past, long ago, pre-Corona ....) we organized an information meeting about the delivery once a month.
-That is no longer safe, but we have a good alternative!
+We didn't restart these meetings because we now have a good alternative!
 We have included the content of the information on 4 videos.
 We talk about the normal course of the delivery and about how care is organized during the delivery.
 You will also hear about how to deal with contraction pain, both with and without pain medication.
 We also tell about the physical and psychological changes during the postpartum period.
 Around 30 weeks of pregnancy - or earlier on request - we will send you the Vimeo links for the videos by email.

 Newborn baby essentials

 A newborn baby doesn’t need much: somewhere to sleep, some clothes to wear but most of all a baby needs tender loving care.
 There are, however, some essential items you will need for both the delivery and care for the baby afterwards, which should be part of your Labour & Birth Box (kraampakket).
 Please check whether your insurance will send you a Labour & Birth Box well in advance.
 If they don’t, you can always purchase a pre-packed Labour & Birth Box at your high street chemists’, or order online.